Your Cart is Empty

 Dental implants have become a popular option for people with missing teeth or those who require tooth replacements.
 Implants are surgically placed into the jawbone and can provide a sturdy base for dental prosthetics such as crowns, bridges, or dentures.
 While dental implants are typically successful, individuals with bone loss may wonder if they are eligible for this treatment.

-This is a problem when patients have experienced a substantial loss of bone or density and are therefore unable to provide the physical support required to ensure proper assimilation of implanted dental structures.
-If you're thinking about it, you'll be glad to know it's possible.
-There are only some additional steps for it to happen beginning with a thorough dental examination.
+When patients have experienced a substantial loss of either bone or bone density, proper acceptance of dental implants into the jaw can be made much more difficult.
+If you're thinking about getting dental implants, you'll be glad to know it's possible even with sub-optimal conditions.
 In this article we will provide detailed answers to your query Can I Get Dental Implants with Bone Loss?

-A dental implant is one of the best tooth replacement options with bone lossand is usually a titanium post placed into your jaw bone that acts as an anchor in the place of the tooth root.
-Permanently or removable dental prostheses such as dentures, crowns, and bridges are then secured to the titanium root.
-It is commonly the best and most effective option to replace missing teeth because they are sturdy and can also support artificial teeth.
+A dental implant is one of the best tooth replacement options with bone loss and is usually a titanium post placed into your jaw bone that acts as an anchor in the place of the tooth root.
+Permanent or removable dental prostheses (such as dentures, crowns, and bridges) are then secured to the titanium root.
+It is currently the best and most effective way to replace missing teeth due to how sturdy and that they can also support artificial teeth.

 There are several types of dental implants available, and each type offers its unique advantages and disadvantages.
-Here are the most common 3 Types of Dental Implants:
+Here are the most common Types of Dental Implants :

-Since dental implants need some or all surgical procedures, patients need to first complete an extensive evaluation in order to prepare for the procedure.
+Since installing dental implants could mean major surgery, patients need to first complete an extensive evaluation in order to prepare for the procedure.
 This includes:

 A comprehensive dental examination provides your dentist with a comprehensive image of the health of your jaw and teeth.
 Dental X-rays and 3D pictures along with models of your jaw and teeth will be drawn out.